 - Disconnect your Wi-Fi or wired connection.

 - The video will pause and try to buffer.
-If the kill switch is working properly, it will not be able to recover until you reconnect the VPN.
+If the kill switch is working properly, it will not be able to recover until you reconnect the

 Note that, depending on how quickly you were able to disable the connection, the test might not always trigger the kill switch.
 Do several attempts to see how often you can trigger it.
 This will give you an idea of its overall effectiveness.

-The best VPN providers with kill switch features
+VPN providers with kill switch features

 Nearly all providers include a kill switch in their feature sets, which means you can easily get them.
 The additional functions that they have vary from provider to provider.
 Some will give you a bare-bones switch, while others will give you customization options.
 Here are a few of the best VPNs with kill switch features.